Donders-Institute/Radboud-FUS-driving-system-software/README.md

 If you use this package in your research or project, please cite it as follows:

-Margely Cornelissen, Stein Fekkes (Radboud University, Nijmegen, The Netherlands) & Erik Dumont (Image Guided Therapy, Pessac, France) (2024), Radboud FUS driving system software (version 3.0)
+Margely Cornelissen, Stein Fekkes (Radboud University, Nijmegen, The Netherlands) & Erik Dumont (Image Guided Therapy, Pessac, France) (2025), Radboud FUS Driving System Software (version 2.1)

 <!-- GETTING STARTED -->

 # 💻 Getting Started <a name="getting-started"></a>

+**Note:** This package is developed specifically for Windows operating systems.
+While it might work in other environments with some modifications, full support is provided only for Windows.

 To get a local copy up and running, follow these steps.